salsita/node-pg-migrate/README.md

 # pg-migrate

-Node.js database migration management for Postgresql This is a very flexible migration management tool, however it is build exclusively for PostgreSQL.
+Node.js database migration management for postgres only.

 ## Installation

     $ npm install node-pg-migrate

 You may want to install with the -g option so you can run it without typing node_modules/.bin/pg-migrate